candoia/null-checks/README.md

 # Candoia app: Null Checks

-This app ounts null check fixing revisions.
+This app counts null check fixing revisions, fixing revisions and total revisions in the project.

-in the project.
 To run add this app to your Candoia installation.

 ## Structure of this directory